 Choosing and Introducing the Client’s New Contact Person

 The person chosen to take over the departing employee’s duties should already be familiar with the client company’s specific needs to ensure a smooth transition.
-Employers should have already selected a new contact person before preparing an employee leaving announcement email template.
+Employers should have already selected a new contact person before preparing an employee by leaving the announcement email template.

 The email should include the name, job title, telephone number, and email address for the new contact person.
 Sending an employee departure notice without this information leaves clients in a state of limbo and can cause them unnecessary stress.
 Lack of clarity about who will be handling their needs can also prompt a decision to stop working with the employer company.